Jade (Beyond Good & Evil)

 Jade is a fictional character and the protagonist of the action-adventure video game Beyond Good & Evil.
 She is a photo-journalist, and was created by Ubisoft developer Michel Ancel, with the goal of creating a character resembling a real person, rather than a "sexy action woman".
-In Beyond Good & Evil, Uncle Pey'j, a half-pig half-human, work together to rescue orphans they were taking care of and expose governmental corruption.
+In Beyond Good & Evil, Jade and Uncle Pey'j, a half-pig half-human, work together to rescue orphans they were taking care of and expose governmental corruption.
 Jade returns in the adult animated series Captain Laserhawk: A Blood Dragon Remix, voiced by Courtney Mae-Briggs.

 Since appearing in Beyond Good & Evil, Jade has been met with a very positive reception and has been included on several lists of top female video game characters.
 She has been compared to other such characters, including Alyx Vance from Half-Life 2.

 Concept and creation

 Jade was created by Beyond Good & Evil developer Michel Ancel, whose wife, Alexandra, a character artist for the game, played an important role in her creation.
 Beyond Good & Evil public relations manager Tyrone Miller stated that a rumor existed that she was the inspiration for Jade.
 Ancel set about creating a character that resembled a real person rather than a "sexy action woman", and Miller points out that the focus on Jade is on her role, situation, and the meaning of her actions in the game.
 Miller also describes her as a "girl next door" that people can identify with.

 The design of Jade evolved throughout the game's development, both in terms of her appearance and psychology.
 IGN editor Kaiser Hwang describes the change as going from an innocent girl with a tomboyish charm to a tougher, more weathered girl with multiple green-colored articles of clothing.
 While Jade has been cited as a black character, Miller states that she has no established ethnicity, since the game takes place on another planet.

 She was voiced by Jodi Forrest in the English version of the first game, Emma De Caunes in French, Beatriz Berciano in Spanish, Shandra Schadt in German, and Chiara Colizzi in Italian.
 When asked who he felt should portray Jade in a hypothetical Beyond Good & Evil film, Miller chose Shannyn Sossamon, stating that she looks and walks similarly to Jade.
 In an interview with Nintendo Power, Ancel stated that he hopes Jade maintains her values and personality in Beyond Good and Evil 2.
 In an interview with Play, Ancel described Jade as having "a soul like a real person" rather than simply a puppet for the players to control.
 He noted the character's design was adapted during production, and attributed her personality to the game's dialogue, voice acting, and visuals "coming together".